-The pots have shaped individual character over the years...Some are different in the shade of glaze; others, in the way they chipped and so on.
+Just like us, the pots have shaped individual character over the years...Some are different in the shade of glaze; others, in the way they chipped here and there and so on.
 This individuality makes it easier for everyone to identify their own pot.
 But, if you have brand new ones, there are ways of marking each one, I'll show you how it's done.

 For the spices, we use classic cumin and coriander.
 Nothing should stop you from using rosemary.
 If you like it spicy, add chilli peppers.

-In this case, I had lamb fat and some scraps of lamb that I used.
+In this case, I had lamb fat and some scraps of lamb.
 Vegans, skip this.
 Just add all the layers of vegetables, salt each layer, add spices, olive oil and some water, then go to "Step 5".

 Use plenty of onions.
 They will release their juices and the meat will cook tender.

 Garlic, tomato, bell pepper.
+Individual configuration!
 Don't forget to salt each of the layers (but don't overdo) and add those spices.

 You will need basic bread dough (yeast, salt, flour, water).

 Cover each pot with a layer of dough.
 You can also just use the lids, but with the dough lid, it is much more fun, isn't it?
 Add a tiny bit of water to each pot before closing the lid.